Welcome to Prof. Drapeau's website

 Prof. Drapeau founded a small consulting firm that helps institutions and organisations identify, retrieve, understand and analyse studies and research papers in the social and mental health sciences.
 This consulting firm can also assist small institutions in designing and distributing surveys, in collecting data, in synthesizing research, in documenting and supporting position statements with empirical literature, and in developing best practice guidelines.
 Prof. Drapeau is also the founder, with Prof. Emerita Marilyn Fitzpatrick, of Medipsy Psychological Services, a Montreal-based institution that offers both basic training in psychotherapy as per Bill 21 and continuing education for mental health professionnals, as well as state-of-the-art clinical services (psychologists for assessments and psychotherapy, neuropsychologists, sex therapists, counsellors) for the general public.
 The Clinic offers assessment services as well as psychotherapy.
 The Clinic is also home to a specialized ADHD Clinic.
-He is also co-founder of Asadis, an online training platform that offers continuing education, in French, to mental health professionals.
+He is also co-founder of Asadis, an online training platform that offers continuing education to mental health professionals.

 Dr. Drapeau has a small private practice in Westmount.
 These services are offered at Medipsy Psychological Services.
 Please note that this is by appointment only.
 Medipsy offers a variety of clinical services, including:

 - Sex therapy

 - Guidance and vocational counselling

 - Psychological assessments and psychology

 Learn more about the Medipsy Clinic with this video.